Krayorn/blog/src/pages/read-list.md

 [I am disappointed in the AI discourse](https://steveklabnik.com/writing/i-am-disappointed-in-the-ai-discourse/).

-Adivces for software engineers [in these troubled times](https://www.seangoedecke.com/in-these-troubled-times/).
+Advices for software engineers [in these troubled times](https://www.seangoedecke.com/in-these-troubled-times/).

 # 30-06-2025